wesleywerner/eureka-docs/source/installation.rst

 macOS
 -----

-Similar to Windows, download the DMG archive, open it in Finder, and when presented with the folder window, drag "Eureka Doom Editor" into the "Applications" linked folder.
-You can choose for M1/M2 (AppleSilicon, ARM) modern processors, or for older Intel processors, depending on your Mac.
+Similar to Windows, download the DMG archive from the same page, open it in Finder, and when presented with the folder window, drag `Eureka Doom Editor` into the `Applications` linked folder.
+You can choose the DMG archive for AppleSilicon (M1/M2 ARM) modern processors, or the one for older Intel processors, depending on your Mac.

 GNU / Linux
 -----------